Of all the great film directors, Alfred Hitchcock has been perhaps the most elusive.

 The first effort, HBO's "The Girl," focused on the making of "The Birds" and Hitchcock's relationship with its star, Tippi Hedren.
 As seen largely through the lens of Hedren's memories, this Hitchcock was a psycho letch and voyeur who abused his star as, it is suggested, he abused all his golden-haired leading ladies before.
 It came off more tawdry than insightful.

 Now, along comes "Hitchcock," which picks the making of a different film ("Psycho") and a different relationship (Hitchcock's wife of more than 50 years, Alma Reville) to try and find the essence of the man.
-It fails just as badly as "The Girl," although in a much more stylish manner and with considerably
+It fails just as badly as "The Girl," although in a much more stylish manner and with considerably better actors on hand to divert our attention from the lame storytelling and lack of insight.

 The sad thing is that there is a good movie buried somewhere in "Hitchcock."
 The book on which it's based, Stephen Rebello's "Alfred Hitchcock and the Making of 'Psycho,' " is a lively, entertaining read about the way films were made in the late 1950s and early 1960s and about the problems the director had -- despite coming off a big success with "North by Northwest" -- getting the movie made.